dennisbirch/dbbbuilder-swift/README.md

 _sparsePopulation_: An optional Boolean value indicating whether you would like returned objects to be populated only with their id and created and modified dates.
 The default value is False.

 _Returns_: An optional array of instances that meet the parameters passed in as options.

+__Note:__ You can query the database for objects that match the ID(s) of a property that is of type DBBTableObject.
+To do so, include a condition in the _options_ argument with the _name_ of the property and the ID number it should match.
+For example, if you have a Meeting DBBTableObject that has as a 'project' property, which is a Project DBBTableObject subclass, you could include a condition like "project = \(projectID)" (where 'projectID' is an Integer value).
+If the property is represented as an array of DBBTableObjects, you should use "IN" syntax: "project IN (\(idsArray))" (where 'idsArray' is an array of Integer values).

+See the _testMeeting_ method in the _MeetingTests.swift_ file for examples of these usages.

 `public static func getInstancesFromQueue(withOptions options: DBBQueryOptions,
                                              manager: DBBManager,